akvorado/akvorado/console/data/docs/02-configuration.md

 You can get the list of columns you can enable or disable with `akvorado version`.
 Disabling a column won't delete existing data.

-It is also possible to make make some columns available on the main table only or on all tables with `main-table-only` and `not-main-table-only`.
+It is also possible to make some columns available on the main table only or on all tables with `main-table-only` and `not-main-table-only`.
 For example:

 ```yaml